astudentinearth/darkmatter-notes/docs/BUILDING.md

 git clone https://github.com/astudentinearth/darkwrite
 cd darkwrite
 yarn
-yarn build:linux
+yarn build:desktop
 ```

 You can find your AppImage in `packages/app-desktop/release/<version>/`

 # macOS

+> [!WARNING]
-> **WARNING: These instructions have not been tested, though it should work anyways.**
+> These instructions have not been tested, though it should work anyways.

+> [!WARNING]
-> **WARNING: Neither code signing nor notarization was set up for Darkwrite.
+> **Neither code signing nor notarization was set up for Darkwrite.
 You will need to create an exception for it.
 [This Apple support page explains how to create an exception.](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac)**

 ## Requirements